 What causes earache?
 20 possible conditions

-Earaches occur most often in children.
-However, they can occur in adults as well.
-An earache may affect one or both ears.
+Earaches usually occur in children, but they can occur in adults as well.
+An earache may affect one or both ears, but the majority of the time it is in one ear.
 It may be constant or come and go, and the pain may be dull, sharp, or burning.

-Earaches may be caused by injury, infection, or irritation in the ear.
-Earaches may also be caused by referred pain.
+Injury, infection, irritation in the ear, or referred pain may cause earaches.
 Referred pain is pain that is felt somewhere other than the site of the infection or injury.
-Pain originating in the jaw or teeth may be felt in the ear.
+Pain that originates in the jaw or teeth may be felt in the ear.

 Common causes of earaches include: